Computer Support Technician

-The Information and Communication Technology (ICT) program is offered entirely online in collaboration with several colleges in northern British Columbia and can be taken on a full- or part-time basis.
+The Computer Support Technician (CST) program is offered entirely online in collaboration with colleges in northern British Columbia and can be taken on a full- or part-time basis.
 This program will provide students with the knowledge and skills needed to understand the theoretical and applied uses of information technology in various business applications.

-After one year of full-time studies students will have gained detailed knowledge of several PC applications and operating systems.
+After one year of full-time studies, students will have gained detailed knowledge of several PC applications and operating systems.
 They will be able to install, configure and troubleshoot software in both stand-alone and networked environments.
-They will be exposed to various programming, scripting and mark-up languages.
 The coursework will also provide them with customer service skills and an understanding of IT in a business environment.

 - Math 10 (Applications, Principles, or Foundations and Pre-Calculus) (min.
 75%) and English 12 or Communications 12 (min.
 65%); OR